Sample Mary Mcleod Bethune Worksheet

 After she graduated, she taught in Chicago where she visited prisoners in jail, served lunches to the homeless, and worked with the residents of the slums.
 Turned down when she applied to go to Africa as a missionary, she returned to the South.
 She married Albertus Bethune and began to teach school.

 In Daytona, Florida, in 1904 she scraped together $1.50 to begin a school with just five students.
 She called it the Daytona Literary and Industrial School for Training Negro Girls.
 She charged her students 50 cents a week tuition, but would not turn down any girl who wanted to learn.
 She furnished her school with chairs made out of boxes and desks made out of packing crates.
 A gifted teacher and leader, Mrs. Bethune ran her school with a combination of unshakable faith and remarkable organizational skills.
 Within three years the school was able to move to a permanent home.
-She was a brilliant speaker and fundraiser.
-She expanded the school to a high school, then a junior college, .....
+She was a brilliant speaker .....

 For the complete story with questions: click here for printable